NeuroPhysiological Integration Process ("KAP")

 - Integration of the logical mind and the creative subconscious

 Further KAP courses serve as non-essential plug-ins and advanced methods for individuals wishing to continue their kundalini process into further esoteric developments, including illusory body practices and non-dual awareness...

 Gabriel Axel (Montes) is an authorized second-generation KAP instructor.
-KAP instructors provide instruction and guidance to practitioners to promote safe and integrated kundalini progression in the individual.
+KAP instructors provide instruction and guidance to practitioners to promote safe and integrated progression of physiological changes in the individual.

 More information about KAP can be found below and furthermore on the official KAP website.

 (Note: KAP is entirely unrelated in all respects, including methodology and principles, to 3HO/ Yogi Bhajan's 'Kundalini Yoga' system.)